thanh-cnguyen/ai_lang_master/README.md

 # AI Language Master

 ## Project Overview
 AI Language Master is an interactive conversational AI platform designed to help people globally learn new languages.
-By simulating natural, real-world conversations, our goal is to provide an immersive, user-friendly environment where learners can practice and improve their language skills at their own pace.
+By simulating natural, real-world conversations, we aim to provide an immersive, user-friendly environment where learners can practice and improve their language skills at their own pace.
 With real-time feedback on grammar, vocabulary, and contextual usage, learners can engage in meaningful dialogue without the fear of public judgment.

 * Tejas Pinjala:
    * Implemented interactive chat functionalities, enhancing user engagement and real-time communication within the application.